OpenmindAGI/ERCs/ERCS/erc-human-robot-society.md

     error RuleAlreadyAdded(bytes rule);

     /// @dev Event to emit when compliance is checked
-    /// @param updater The address of the trusted compliance updater
+    /// @param updater The address of the compliance updater (owner of the contract)
     /// @param rule The rule that was checked event ComplianceChecked(address indexed updater, bytes rule);